-A. The student may ask a personal advisor in addition to the dean for student affairs to accompany them to the Board meeting.
+A. The student may ask a personal advisor in addition to the dean of students to accompany them to the Board meeting.
 The advisor must be an officer of the University.
 The role of the advisor is to support the student.

-B. The student (and the advisor, if one has been chosen) attends the meeting at a time agreed to with the dean for student affairs.
-The dean for student affairs will meet the student and come into the meeting with them.
+B. The student (and the advisor, if one has been chosen) attends the meeting at a time agreed to with the dean of students.
+The dean of students will meet the student and come into the meeting with them.

 C. The dean of GSAS, as chair of the Board, will introduce themselves to the student and outline the procedures.

-D. The dean for student affairs will report the case orally, reviewing the facts and summarizing conversations with the student; the dean will ask if the student has anything to add.
+D. The dean of students will report the case orally, reviewing the facts and summarizing conversations with the student; the dean will ask if the student has anything to add.
 Then, if the student is willing, Board members may ask questions.
 When the question period is over, the dean will again ask if the student wishes to add or emphasize anything.

 E. If relevant and appropriate, the members of the Board may ask questions of the advisor.

 F. The student and the advisor, if there is one, are excused from the meeting.
-The dean for student affairs will make arrangements to contact the student after the Board has considered the case.
+The dean of students will make arrangements to contact the student after the Board has considered the case.

 In factually complex cases, the Board may establish a subcommittee.
 In those instances, the student’s appearance will normally occur before the subcommittee and not the entire Board.
-For more information about subcommittee cases, please contact the dean for student affairs.
+For more information about subcommittee cases, please contact the dean of students.

 8. Board Consideration and Decision

 The Board will discuss the case to determine if a violation of Harvard’s rules or the GSAS codes of conduct has occurred.
 A member of the Board will offer a motion (a range of motions are often offered), and the chair will call for the vote.
 In serious disciplinary cases, the chair requires at least a two-thirds majority on the vote.
-The dean for student affairs does not vote on the case.
+The dean of students does not vote on the case.

 When reviewing a disciplinary case, the Administrative Board may consider any information that, in its judgment, will help its understanding of the situation.